alexthegreat12345/3D-Reconstruction/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Reconstruction3D/readme.md

 ## Open questions
 - stereo calibration (extrinsic parameters - relative position between cameras) needs to be done frequently because Robot vibration/impacts can change camera alignment
+- If we have to do stereo calibration during the game, we need the chess board print to do that.
+- Is the redline position accurate in the real game?

 ## File Structure
 ```